What do you do when the best time to prepare is also the hardest time to prepare?

 Purchase the basics first (honey, salt, wheat, powdered milk, grains, legumes, and garden seeds), and build upon that (don’t forget the non-food items as well).
 Better yet, sit down with family members and organize a personalized plan.
 Systematically develop your storage according to you and your family's food preferences.

-Start Small and Grow from There.
 Remember that a short-term, as well as a long-term food storage program is the most sensible.
 If you cannot afford a year supply, work on a 72 hour supply, then a week supply, and so on.

-Weather Is the Arch Enemy to Shelf Life.
 Even food with a decades-long shelf life can go bad in a matter of years if they aren’t stored properly.

 Keep your supply in a dry, cool place with temperatures between 55 and 70 degrees.
 Depending on where you live, that might mean the garage isn’t the best place your emergency stash.
 Get creative finding places more suitable for it.
 Look under beds, behind clothing in closets, and even under tables if you run out of storage space.